eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.3.3 PID Provider or Attestation Provider suspension or withdrawal

-Under specific conditions, a Registrar may decide to suspend or withdraw a registered PID Provider or Attestation Provider.
-The conditions for this will be specified by each Registrar.
+Under specific conditions, a Trusted List Provider may decide to suspend or withdraw a registered PID Provider or Attestation Provider.
+The conditions for this will be specified by each Trusted List Provider.

 Suspension or withdrawal implies that the PID Provider or Attestation Provider access certificates are revoked.
 As a result, the PID Provider or Attestation Provider will no longer be able to issue PIDs or attestations to Wallet Units.